Cladding spraying in Wolverhampton

 When a respray is the wrong recommendation

-Not every clad building should be coated, and we would rather lose a job than spray over a problem.
+Not every clad building should be coated.
+We would rather lose a job than spray over a problem.
 Sheets corroded through, composite panels with faces parting from their cores, fixings that have failed, or edge corrosion so advanced that the metal has gone: these need repair or replacement, not paint.
 The same is true where a building must meet thermal or fire-performance requirements that only recladding can deliver.
 If the survey points that way, the report will say so plainly and explain why.

 The case for a survey-led contractor